AS DEFEAT LOOMS, MURAT’S CAVALRY SAVES THE DAY IN PERHAPS THE GREATEST CAVALRY CHARGE IN MILITARY HISTORY.

-In October of 1806, Napoleon decisively defeated the Prussians in a lightning campaign that culminated at the twin battles of Jena-Auerstedt.
+In October of 1806, the Emperor Napoleon Bonaparte decisively defeated the Prussians in a lightning campaign that culminated at the twin battles of Jena-Auerstedt.
 This campaign was in response to Prussia joining Russia, Saxony, Sweden, and Great Britain in the Fourth Coalition against France.
 This coalition was a response to Napoleon’s victory over Austria at the Battle of Austerlitz in 1805, which resulted in Austria withdrawing from the war.

 Following Jena-Auerstedt, Napoleon overran much of Prussia in a blitzkrieg-like advance, destroying the remnants of the Prussian army at the Battles of Prenzlau and Lübeck.
 On the 25th of October, the French captured Berlin.

 With the Prussian forces scattered, only Russia still had an army in the field to oppose him.
 Napoleon continued the campaign; marching the Grande Armee (75,000 strong) into East Prussia.
 Here he sought to bring the Russians, under General Leonty Leontyevich, Count von Bennigsen, to decisive battle.

 As was normal practice, Napoleon’s Grande Armee marched widely dispersed, each Corps its own independent army.
 The overall movements of the Grande Armee were well coordinated by the Emperor’s headquarters through an efficient staff, headed by the talented Marshal Louis-Alexandre Berthier (the man who translated Napoleon’s strategic vision into coherent orders).
 With his army scattered in a broad net, Napoleon now attempted to cast this over and bag Bennigsen’s Russians.